 The US Army's concept for using a railgun to penetrate thick armor with direct fire was valid.
 Punching a small hole in a tank kills crewmen because they are confined in a small space. (pictured) A projectile punching a hole in a ship may cause no serious damage if it has no explosive warhead.
 There are numerous World War II accounts of unarmored “tin can” destroyers hit by a large armored piecing projectile where it passed clean through the ship without exploding causing little damage, known as "over penetration."

 There is an assumption that all projectile kinetic energy is converted into heat upon impact.
-That does not happen if the round is too fast, the material around the impact point is pushed to the side and the round simply goes through.
+That does not happen if the round is too fast.
+The metal at the impact point is pushed aside and the round simply goes through, making a bullet hole.
 This is proved by railgun promotional videos and the photo below showing neat holes in metal plates.
 There is no explosion, so railgun bullets may hit a ship a dozen times and harm no one.
-Some suggest that gunners will aim for key parts of a ship, as though battles will occur less than a mile a way.
+Some suggest that gunners will aim for key parts of a ship, as though battles will occur less than a mile away.
 Assuming that a modern naval engagement occurs at less than 20 miles to allow direct fire (which is the maximum possible because the curvature of the earth) gunners will be lucky to hit a moving and bobbing ship they can barely see, much less choose where to aim.

 The key selling point is that railguns can launch a projectile at Mach 7 and falsely suggest that its kinetic energy will destroy targets on impact.
 Kinetic energy increases as the square of the velocity, so while a railgun's 24lb projectile (pictured) has three times the kinetic energy of a standard 5-inch shell fired from a conventional gun, a 5-inch has three times its mass and a 26mj explosive charge so delivers roughly the same energy to the target as a railgun bullet.